digital-clinical-safety-alliance/dcb0129-mkdocs-template/clinical-safety-management-file/clinical-safety-management-plan.md

 If a Healthcare IT solution is deemed not to be safety related then this decision will be formally recorded.

-The technical team will advise on the best mechanism for addition of new issues to the the {{ cookiecutter.clinical_safety_team_name }}'s project management workflow.
+The technical team will advise on the best mechanism for addition of new issues to the the {{ clinical_safety_team_name }}'s project management workflow.

 Where any third-party components are used to support the Healthcare IT system then they will be considered in the scope of the hazard identification activities and subsequent risk assessment.
 Where none areused a positive declaration to this effect will be recorded in the minutes.